Team Building for STEM Challenges

 Next, you have students form a circle around the strings that are laying on the floor.
 Each student picks up one or two of the strings and holds them without lifting.
 (Some kids will hold two strings and some might only hold one.
 Just be sure all of the strings are being held!)
 Place an object on the ring and the kids must keep the object in place!
 In the photos it’s a tennis ball!
 This is what I usually begin with.

 On your signal the entire group begins to lift the strings so that the center ring remains stable.
 They will slowly rise from the floor trying to get completely in a standing position and then slowly lower back down to lay the strings gently back on the floor.

 Well, honestly, the tennis ball is actually pretty easy!
 It sits on the center ring and rarely falls off.

 So, of course, I make the task harder after the kids are able to lift the tennis ball and set it back down.
 I add something that is a little more precarious.

-Here’s the part I cannot show you in photos (because of that annoying tan mark I made to cover their sweet faces).
+Here’s the part I cannot show you in photos.
 The intense concentration and expressions on their faces is priceless.
 My favorite part, however, is the talk.
 The kids encourage one another so much.
 There is a constant stream of voices telling teammates to lift or stay steady or increase the tension.
 They will cheer when they finally set that object back on the floor!

 And, of course, you know what happens next….